AbeHandler/capstone/docs/notes/root.meetings.md

 ### September 22, 2022

+- Abe reviewed the groups goals.
+    - Did someone merge the PR?
+Seemed to work OK w/ a pull of main :)
+    - If you had trouble, please ask a peer for help!
+This is a class!

+Next steps:
-- Take DJ's code put into Docker
+- Take DJ's NLP code put it into Docker
-- Scrape linked in
+    - Abe can point you to code
-- Get it to build
+- Everyone can get software to build locally
+- Port GitLab repo to GitHub
-- Fix bugs
+- Fix bugs?
+- Learn how to scrape LinkedIn

 ### September 15, 2022